codefresh-io/docs.codefresh.io/_docs/kb/articles/support-ticket-examples.md

 ### Context

 Add background information on your question.
-Add links or any detail that will help in understanding the question above.
+Add links or any details that will help in understanding the question above.

 ---